Selena-JM/AdaptedCello_java_en/README.md

 bash command.txt
 ```
 This will run the command written in the command file.
 This file, along with the veriolg file and the input/output text files can be modified to suit your needs.
 See the RUN.md file for examples of commands, especially if you want to use another UCF file.
-- See the results in the latest "job_smtg" folder, in the "demo" folder you already are.
+- See the results in the latest "job__something_" folder, in the "demo" folder you already are.